The Muonic Portal to Vector Dark Matter:connecting precision muon physics, cosmology, and colliders: The combined sensitivity to MPVDM parameter space and benchmarks

 In the previous sections we have discussed the $(g-2)_\mu$, cosmological and collider constraints separately.
 Here we present a combined analysis that identifies the regions of the MPVDM parameter space simultaneously consistent with all constraints: perturbativity, collider searches, cosmology, and the muon anomalous magnetic moment.
-As usual, for the $(g-2)\mu$ case we consider both the {\it tension scenario}, in which a positive $\Delta a_\mu$ is required, and the {\it compatibility scenario}, in which the experimental measurement agrees with the SM prediction within uncertainties.
+As usual, for the $(g-2)_\mu$ case we consider both the {\it tension scenario}, in which a positive $\Delta a_\mu$ is required, and the {\it compatibility scenario}, in which the experimental measurement agrees with the SM prediction within uncertainties.
 The full parameter scan is performed in the five-dimensional space $\{g_D, m_{V_D}, m_{\mu_D}, m_{\mu^\prime}, m_{H_D}\}$ with perturbativity and mass hierarchy conditions from~\Cref{eq:pert_constraints}.
+When interpreting the viable regions, we will occasionally refer to the four representative benchmark points collected in the combined Table~\ref{tab:mergedBPs} of Section~\ref{sec:benchmarks} , which illustrate typical short-lived and long-lived scenarios in both the tension and compatibility frameworks.